wyounas/wyounas.github.io/_posts/2025-02-24-a-simple-program-whose-proof-isnt-for-knuth.md

 ### Step 3: Interval evolution after each new digit

-After we choose each digit, our interval evolves:
+After each digit is chosen, the interval is updated accordingly:

 - Initially, it is: